One Rep Max Calculator (Multi-Formula)

 Why Multiple Formulas Matter

-A 2012 meta-analysis published in the Journal of Strength and Conditioning Research compared seven 1RM prediction formulas across hundreds of tests.
-No single formula was most accurate for all exercises, rep ranges, or populations.
-However, the average of multiple formulas consistently fell within 3-5% of actual 1RM, regardless of conditions.
-This finding supports the multi-formula approach used in this calculator.
+Evidence comparing common 1RM prediction formulas across large sets of tests shows that no single formula is most accurate for all exercises, rep ranges, or populations.
+However, the average of multiple formulas often falls within about 3-5% of actual 1RM across common testing conditions.
+This supports the multi-formula approach used in this calculator.

 Understanding Formula Families